kennex666/kennex666/README.md

 ## Hello there 👋

-My name is Bảo (a.k.a.
-Duong Kennex).
+My name is Bao Duong (a.k.a.
+Kennex).

 I'm a Software Engineer, from Vietnam 🇻🇳.
 I love sharing my knowledge and making meaningful contributions.
 My main focus is Android development, and I am constantly learning new things.